 With its stateless design, the Chatbot API's 'reply' endpoint cannot itself perform any external queries or initiate any transactions - it is strictly a translator.
 However you can use tags and control inputs to coordinate these activities from your own server.

 Your rules can include tags that are intended for your own server, on the return path.
 The contents of these tags can be in any format you like, as long as they are enclosed in square brackets.
 For example you might use a rule to respond to "what is the price" with an output such as "The price is [select price where sku='12345']".
 In this case your server needs to do more than just blindly pass everything through.
-When it receives the output from the Character API, it first scans it for tags that it recognizes.
-If a tag is found, then the response is delayed until the tag is replaced with the appropriate results, such as after performing the required database call or web API.
+When it receives the output from the Chatbot API, it first scans it for command tags that it recognizes.
+If a tag is found, then the response is delayed until the tag is replaced with the appropriate results, after performing the required database call or web API.

 In some cases a single user input could result in multiple Chatbot API calls.
-For example "I'd like to transfer 100 dollars" might result in a structured output tag with all the context your server needs to dispatch the transaction, such as "[transfer,100,12345,54321]".
+For example "I'd like to transfer 100 dollars" might result in a structured output tag with all the context your server needs to dispatch the transaction, such as [transfer,100,12345,54321].
 The result of the transaction might be a confirmation number.
-Rather than return this confirmation directly to the user, you could send a control input back to the Character API, such as "[confirmation 123]", along with the latest state data object.
-There you can then use a rule to respond with an appropriate user message, while also altering the state data object with this important new context.
+Rather than return this confirmation directly to the user, you could send a control input back to the Chatbot API, such as [confirmation 123].
+There you can use a rule to respond with an appropriate user message, while also altering the data object with this new context.
 A sequence diagram is helpful for visualizing this:

 This tutorial focuses largely on the integration aspects of the Chatbot API, but it is helpful to understand a bit more about the capabilities of the underlying chat engine.